 Use Form 8938 to report your specified foreign financial assets if the total value of all the specified foreign financial assets in which you have an interest is more than the appropriate reporting threshold.
-See Determining the Reporting Threshold That Applies to You, later.
+See Reporting Thresholds Applying to Specified Individuals, later.